-If you see your chess path as a never ending learning process, mistakes can actually be positive.
-Once you were in a tough situation you get experience and get stronger out of it.
+If you see your chess path as a never-ending learning process, mistakes can actually be positive.
+Once you were in a tough situation you get experience and got stronger because of it.

 Losing a must-win situation only makes you stronger.
 Next time you can profit from that experience.
 So there is nothing to be afraid of!
 That is why in Sports we say: “Either you win, or you learn”.

 From now on, my goals are just nice highlights on a never-ending way to improvement.
 Achieving a goal is not a final destination anymore, but just a nice passing point on my way.

 No more “I have to win now or I will never get the chance again”.
 Instead, I can think “awesome to be able to play for that title.
 If I don’t get it today, I’ll learn what it takes for next time”.